aeharding/sevenhills/src/specials.md

 This deal is your chance to take your solo skydive at the __lowest price of the year - only $125!__ Book now to take the class in __May__ to get this great price.

-Call (608) 244 - 5252 to sign up!
+Call <a href="tel:6082445252">(608) 244 - 5252</a> to sign up!

 _(Subject to availability, classes fill up quickly.
 May not be combined with any other offers.)_

 ### Solo skydive after your tandem skydive

 After completing your first tandem skydive at Seven Hills Skydivers, we can offer you the thrill of skydiving with our solo first jump course for only __$125__!
-Please call our scheduler at (608) 244 - 5252 and mention this offer.
+Please call our scheduler at <a href="tel:6082445252">(608) 244 - 5252</a> and mention this offer.

 _(May not be combined with any other offers.)_